-During our audit, we noted several instances of unexplained variances between tickets sold and monies collected, as well as several instances where monies collected were not remitted timely to the site bookkeeper.
+During our audit, we noted several instances where monies collected were not remitted timely to the site bookkeeper, as well as certain instances of failure to reconcile tickets sold to monies collected.

-- Effect-Consistent application of policies and procedures related to receipts for ticketed events helps to ensure that all funds collected are remitted and deposited timely and the risk of theft is minimized. - Recommendation-To be in compliance with the District's internal accounts manual, we recommend that ticket sales logs be maintained for each individual ticketed event occurring during the year.
+Effect-Consistent application of policies and procedures related to receipts for ticketed events helps to ensure that all funds collected are remitted and deposited timely and the risk of theft is minimized.

+Recommendation-To be in compliance with the District's Internal Accounts manual, we recommend that ticket sales logs be maintained for each individual ticketed event occurring during the year.
 If a variance is noted between cash collected and cash expected (based on number of tickets sold), the variance should be investigated and an explanation for the variance included on the ticket sales log for the event.
 Amounts collected for ticketed events should be receipted by the bookkeeper no later than the next business day.

-21-06 - Internal Accounts - Bank Statements and Reconciliations
+22-06 - Internal Accounts - Bank Statements and Reconciliations

-- Condition-Per District Policies and Procedures related to bank account reconciliations, bank accounts should be reconciled by the bookkeeper and approved by the principal within 15 days of the end of each month. - During our audit, we noted several instances of bank reconciliations not being prepared and/or approved in a timely manner. - Effect-Consistent application of policies and procedures related to bank statement reconciliations helps to ensure that errors and/or misstatements are identified and corrected in a timely manner. - Recommendation-To be in compliance with the District's internal accounts manual, we recommend that all bank accounts be reconciled by the bookkeeper and approved by the principal within 15 days of the end of each month.
+Condition-Per District Policies and Procedures related to bank account reconciliations, bank accounts should be reconciled by the bookkeeper and approved by the principal within 15 days of the end of each month.

+During our audit, we noted several instances of bank reconciliations not being prepared and/or approved in a timely manner and/or lacking satisfactory documentation of date of receipt/approval.

+Effect-Consistent application of policies and procedures related to bank statement reconciliations helps to ensure that errors and/or misstatements are identified and corrected in a timely manner.

+Recommendation-To be in compliance with the District's Internal Accounts manual, we recommend that all bank accounts be reconciled by the bookkeeper and approved by the principal within 15 days of the end of each month and that all approvals are appropriately dated/documented.

-21-07 - Internal Accounts - Fee Accounts
+22-07 - Internal Accounts - Fee Accounts

-- Condition-Per District Policies and Procedures related to collection of fees, all fees collected for a specific purpose should be used for only that specific purpose.
-Additionally, fees collected should benefit the students from whom they were collected, and significant unused fees should be reimbursed to students at the conclusion of each school year. - During our audit, we noted several instances of significant end-of-year excesses in fee accounts which were not reimbursed to students, some of which represented a buildup of multiple prior years' fees.
-Additionally, we noted one instance of expenses paid from a general expense account for which fees had been specifically collected. - Effect-Consistent application of policies and procedures related to fee accounts helps to ensure that fees are only used for the purpose for which they are collected and appropriately benefit the students from whom the fees were collected. - Recommendation-To be in compliance with the District's internal accounts manual, we recommend that all fee accounts be analyzed prior to the end of each school year to determine whether any fee accounts contain excess funds which should be reimbursed to students.
-Additionally, we recommend that all expenditures related to activities for which fees were collected be charged against the expense account associated with that specific activity.
+Condition-Per District Policies and Procedures related to collection of fees, all fees collected should benefit the students from whom they were collected, and significant unused fees should be reimbursed to students at the conclusion of each school year.

+During our audit, we noted several instances of significant end-of-year excesses in fee accounts which were not reimbursed to students, some of which represented a buildup of multiple prior years' fees.

+Effect-Consistent application of policies and procedures related to fee accounts helps to ensure that fees are only used for the purpose for which they are collected and appropriately benefit the students from whom the fees were collected.

+Recommendation-To be in compliance with the District's Internal Accounts manual, we recommend that all fee accounts be analyzed prior to the end of each school year to determine whether any fee accounts contain excess funds which should be reimbursed to students.

-21-08 - Internal Accounts - General Findings
+22-08 - Internal Accounts - General Findings

-Condition-Per general District Policies and Procedures, pre-approved budgets should be filed and maintained for all classes and clubs, inventory reports should be maintained for all items purchased for resale, and designated individuals should provide assistance and respond to questionnaires as necessary for the performance of periodic audits.
+Condition-Per general District Policies and Procedures, pre-approved budgets should be filed and maintained for all classes and clubs and for fundraisers prior to the event, fundraiser approval forms should be submitted and approved prior to fundraisers, financial reports should be submitted to the principal following any collection of public funds, including fundraisers, school sites should maintain easily accessible copies of District and Bookkeeper Procedures Manuals and/or inform all new bookkeepers of the availability of these documents online, and designated individuals should provide assistance and respond to questionnaires as necessary for the performance of periodic audits.

-During our audit, we noted several instances of non-compliance with the general District Policies and Procedures as outlined above.
+During our audit, we noted several instances of non-compliance with the general District Policies and Procedures and best practices as outlined above.